kzl86/kubernetes-ansible-install/README.md

 - fill out the inventory.yaml file with relevant information for your environment

 Install:
-- execute the following command in the root directory: ansible-playbook -i inventory.yaml install_k8s.yaml
+- execute the following command in the project's root directory: "ansible-playbook -i inventory.yaml install_k8s.yaml"